Amirreza-Mousavi/Protein_Normalized_SW_Similarity_Score/README.md

 - The script takes about *a minute or so* provided that the number of sequences are below 50.
 For fasta files which contain 1000 unique sequences and more, it takes around *24 hours* for the tasks to complete!
 - For larger sequences, one might use parallelization.
 I have to use `parallel` package of R, if I want to implement parallelization in the future.
 - I have provided five datasets, containing the sequences of various proteins of human proteome.
-All of these five files are taken from Uniprotkb. *"16_Selected_Proteins.txt"* and *"38_Selected_Proteins.txt"* can be used as demo datasets to test the scripts.
+All of these five files are taken from Uniprotkb. *"16_Selected_Proteins.txt"* and *"38_Selected_Proteins.txt"* can be used as demo datasets to test the script.
 The other three datasets, contain much more sequences and it takes more than a day for my system to execute them.
 Parallelization might be helpful to reduce the needed time.

 **NOTE:** As always, I have put the Expected_Results folder which contains the files that the R script generates once you run it.